-St. Bonaventure’s program in Clinical Mental Health Counseling is nationally accredited by CACREP and is located within the NCATE-accredited School of Education.
-This degree is designed for individuals who wish to serve as counselors in community-based agencies — for example, mental health, social services, college counseling and probations.
+St. Bonaventure’s program in Clinical Mental Health Counseling is nationally accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and is located within the NCATE-accredited School of Education.
+This degree is designed for individuals who wish to serve as counselors in community-based agencies — for example, mental health and social service agencies, hospitals, clinics, and college counseling centers.

 The 60-credit Clinical Mental Health Counseling program leads to an MSED in Counselor Education.
 It is typically a three-year program.
 However, it is possible to complete the program in two and a half years.
-Some of the courses are offered in a hybrid/online format.
+Courses are offered in a hybrid/online format.

 Students in the Clinical Mental Health Counseling program may also pursue a M.S. degree.
 That program requires completion of a thesis.